pSub/seminar-formspez/slides.md

 % Pascal Wittmann
-% "Security of Multithreaded Programms by Compilation" \newline by Gilles Barthe, Tamara Rezk, Alejandro Russo and Andrei Sabelfeld
+% Talk about the paper \newline "Security of Multithreaded Programms by Compilation"\cite{Barthe07} \newline in the context of the seminar "Formal Specifications" \newline at TU Darmstadt\newline Supervisor Artem Starostin
 % December 1-2, 2011

 # Overview